Rsantct/audiotools/brutefir_eq/README.md

 ### NOTICE:

-Former FIRtro curves files `xxx.dat` were stored in Matlab way, so when reading them with numpy.loadtxt() it was needed to transpose and flipud in order to access to the curves data in a natural way.
+Former FIRtro curves array files `xxx.dat` were stored in Matlab way, so when reading them with numpy.loadtxt() it was needed to transpose and flipud in order to access to the curves data in a natural way.

 Currently the curves are stored in pythonic way, so numpy.loadtxt() will read directly usable data.